matijabozic/arch-install/README.md

 <password>
 CTRL + D
 ```
-Install git, so we can git clone this repository
+Install git, so you can git clone this repository
 ```
 pacman -Sy git
 ```